 I know, I know.
 Japan doesn’t feed into the narrative of a hard and resilient place.
-And Kumamoto doesn’t exactly sell it self as a city full of some of the toughest SOBs you’ll ever meet.
+Sure you can get free katana lessons in Nikko, which is pretty badass, but free katana lessons aside, it tends not to fit that narrative.
+And Kumamoto, Japan doesn’t exactly sell it self as a city full of some of the toughest SOBs you’ll ever meet.
 It’s like most Japanese cities.
 Clean, polite, and hospitable.
 They even adopted a loveable bear as their mascot, and oddly enough this bear has become something of a national phenomenon.
 Needless to say, you could almost picture the scowl on Clint Eastwood’s face when you first see Kumamon the Bear.

 But underneath it all is a city that has proved itself more then able to step up in the face of adversity.
 A city of hard ass people who refused to be held down.
 A city, dare I say, of champions.

 I know this may feel forced, but stay with me here…